Implicit Regularization for Multi-label Feature Selection: Experiments

 \section{Experiments}

-In this section, we conduct a series of experiments on large scale datasets to validate the proposed framework.
-We compare our algorithm with other multi-label feature selection algorithms, followed by further analysis.
+In this section, we conduct a series of experiments on large datasets to validate the proposed framework.
+First, we evaluate the feature selection method on a toy dataset in terms of feature importance, visualization, and interpretability.
+Then, we perform an in-depth comparison with other multi-label feature selection algorithms, followed by further analysis.